 Some employers forbid employees from discussing their pay with others.
 Pay secrecy rules can prevent employees from identifying situations of unequal pay.
 To address this issue:

-The Code does not prohibit an employer from sending an employee home before the employee's shift ends.
+The Code does not keep an employer from sending an employee home before the employee's shift ends.
 In general, employers are not required to pay employees for hours not worked.
 One exception, however, would be where the employee was called into work outside of the employee's regular scheduled hours and the employee worked less than three hours.
-That employee would have to be paid at least 3 hours at the minimum wage.
+In such situations of unscheduled shifts, called call-ins, employees would have to be paid at least 3 hours at the minimum wage.

 The Code and Regulations do not provide for pay entitlement specific to training.
 Such entitlement would be assessed on a case by case basis.
 For example, we would consider whether there was an existing agreement between the employer and employee prior to the training, whether the employee's attendance at training is required by the employer, whether the employer directly benefits from such training, etc.